Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Introduction

-Extending the recent work of the Ref.~\cite{skrvkt24},~the present work has three important motives,~first is to compute the RQM/RPQM model phase diagrams in the light chiral limit $m_{\pi}=0$ and locate the tricritical point (TCP) when the $m_{\sigma}=400 \text{ and } 500$ MeV.~The light chiral limit phase diagrams will be compared with the RQM/RPQM model phase diagrams computed in the Ref.~\cite{skrvkt24} for the parameters at the physical point.~The Log and PolyLog-glue form of the Polyakov loop potentials without and with quark back reactions in respective order will be used in the RPQM model.~The large $N_{c}$ standard chiral perturbation theory inputs as in the Ref.~\cite{herrPLB,Escribano,vktChpt1} will be used for determining the changed values of the pion and kaon decay constants $f_{\pi} \text{ and } f_{K}$ when the $m_{\pi}=0$ while $m_{K}=496$ MeV in the light chiral limit.~Our second goal is to find the extent of critical regions by computing the contours of enhanced normalized quark number susceptibilities around the critical end point (CEP) in the RQM/RPQM model phase diagrams for the $m_{\sigma}=400 \text{ and } 500$ MeV.~The changing size and shape of the critical regions will be compared when the $m_{\sigma}$ changes from 400 to 500 MeV in different model settings.~The effect of the properly treated quark one-loop vacuum corrections on the critical regions will be quantified by comparing the QM and RQM model.~The critical regions in the RPQM and RQM model will be compared to see the combined effect of the Polyakov loop potential and the quark one-loop vacuum corrections.~The above mentioned combined effect depends on whether the quark back reaction is absent in the Log form or present in the improved PolyLog-glue form of the Polyakov loop potential in the RPQM model.~Quantifying the proximity of the TCP to the CEP for the $m_{\sigma}=400 \text{ and } 500$ MeV in the RQM/RPQM model phase diagrams,~will tell us whether the TCP will influence the critical fluctuations around the CEP or not.~In order to see how different methods of treating the quark one-loop vacuum fluctuations in the QM/PQM model,~affect the size and shape of the critical regions,~our third goal is to compare the RQM/RPQM model results with the Schaefer et. al. QMVT/PQMVT model results for the $m_{\sigma}=400$ MeV in the Ref.~\cite{schafwag12} where curvature masses of mesons are used for parameter fixing and Log Polyakov-loop potential is taken with the $T_{0}=270$ MeV for the Pure Yang-Mills $SU_{c}(3)$ gauge theory.
+Extending the recent work in Ref.~\cite{skrvkt24}, the present study pursues three primary goals.
+Our first objective will be to compute the critical regions around the RPQM model critical endpoints (CEP) in the already existing phase diagrams in Ref.~\cite{skrvkt24} for $m_\sigma=400$ and $500$ MeV.
+The critical regions around the CEP will be mapped by computing contours of enhanced normalized quark number susceptibilities.
+We will compute the RQM/RPQM phase diagrams afresh for the light chiral limit ($m_\pi=0$) and locate the tricritical point (TCP) for $m_\sigma=400$ and $500$ MeV.
+We will employ both the Log form (without quark back-reaction) and the improved PolyLog-glue form (with quark back-reaction) of the Polyakov-loop potential in the RPQM model.
+For the light chiral limit ($m_\pi=0$, $m_K=496$ MeV), large-$N_c$ standard chiral perturbation theory inputs~\cite{herrPLB,Escribano,vktChpt1} will be used to determine the modified pion and kaon decay constants, $f_\pi$ and $f_K$.
+We will systematically analyze how the size and shape of the critical regions change as $m_\sigma$ varies from $400$ to $500$ MeV across different model settings.
+By evaluating the proximity of the TCP to the CEP, we will determine whether the TCP influences the critical fluctuations around the CEP.
+The isolated effect of properly treated quark one-loop vacuum corrections will become apparent by comparing the RQM model results with those of the QM model, while the combined effect of these vacuum corrections and the Polyakov-loop potential will be obtained by comparing the results of the RQM and RPQM models.
+Our second goal will be to evaluate how different treatments of quark one-loop vacuum fluctuations affect the size and shape of the critical regions.
+To this end, we will compare our RQM/RPQM results against the curvature-mass-parameterized QMVT/PQMVT findings of Schaefer et al. for $m_\sigma=400$ MeV~\cite{schafwag12}, which utilized the Log Polyakov-loop potential with $T_0=270$ MeV for the pure Yang-Mills $SU_c(3)$ gauge theory.